Ludovic McLellan Mann

 Ludovic McLellan Mann (1869 in Langside, Glasgow–1955) was a wealthy Scottish archaeologist and antiquarian.
 By profession, Mann was a chartered accountant, actuary and insurance broker who was chairman of the firm Mann, Ballantyne & Co, Insurance Brokers and Independent Neutral Advisors that had offices in Glasgow and London.
-Mann invented consequential fire loss indemnity, (Note: Consequential fire loss indemnity is a form of insurance to protect against a loss occurring from a fire as a result of being unable to use equipment within a commercial property.)
-However, Mann was well known as an self-taught amateur archaeologist who had a fascination with the prehistory of south-west Scotland with a particular focus on Argyll and Glasgow areas.
+Mann invented consequential fire loss indemnity.
+(Note: Consequential fire loss indemnity is a form of insurance to protect against a loss occurring from a fire as a result of being unable to use equipment within a commercial property.)
+However, Mann was well known as a self-taught amateur archaeologist who had a fascination with the prehistory of south-west Scotland with a particular focus on Argyll and Glasgow areas.
 His enthusiasm for prehistory was equally matched with his compulsion to promote and publicise his work as much as possible by publishing fieldnotes of his expeditions in both the national and international press.
 It also included him directing tours of his own excavations and site discoveries.
 This led to Mann being labelled as Glasgow's original media influencer.
 However being self-taught, meant his theories were often in disagreement with mainstream archeological academia.

 Life

 Ludovic Mann was born in Langside, Glasgow.
 His father was the Glasgow accountant John Mann (1827–1910), who lost a fortune after the spectacular collapse in October 1878 of the City of Glasgow Bank but narrowly avoided bankruptcy.
 His mother was the novelist Mary Newton Harrington (1834–1917) who wrote the novels, "Sandy and other Folk" and "Marion Emery and her friends : a tale of southern Scotland" and "The Wooin' o' Mysie".
 The couple had a family of four sons and two daughters.
 The eldest son was John Mann (1863–1955), a prominent accountant and businessman who became Director of Contracts in the Ministry of Munitions.
-Mann used cost accounting to save large amounts of money during munitions production leading up to World War I. The second son was Harrington Mann (1864–1937), a noted portrait painter who was member of the Glasgow Boys movement in the 1880's.
-The third son was Arthur Mann (1866-?) who emigrated to Argentina to build a fortune and became the owner of a Estancia.
+Mann used cost accounting to save large amounts of money during munitions production leading up to World War I. The second son was Harrington Mann (1864–1937), a noted portrait painter who was member of the Glasgow Boys movement in the 1880s.
+The third son was Arthur Mann (1866-?) who emigrated to Argentina to build a fortune and became the owner of an Estancia.
 Ludovic was the youngest son.
 His oldest sister was Katherine Mann, a poet and youngest sister was Hilda Harrington Mann (1873–1964).